Phase 3 clinical trials

 Warnings and Precautions

-• Women of child-bearing potential should be warned of the potential risk of fetal harm from DUOBRII and use adequate birth-control.
+• Embryofetal risks.
+Women of child-bearing potential should be warned of the potential risk of fetal harm from DUOBRII and use adequate birth-control during treatment with DUOBRII.
 A negative result for pregnancy should be obtained within 2 weeks prior to treatment.
 If the patient becomes pregnant during treatment, discontinue DUOBRII Lotion and advise patient of the potential hazard to the fetus.

-• Local adverse reactions may include atrophy, striae, telangiectasias, folliculitis and contact dermatitis.
+• Local Adverse Reactions.
+Local adverse reactions may include atrophy, striae, telangiectasias, folliculitis and contact dermatitis.
 If these effects occur, discontinue until the integrity of the skin has been restored.
 Do not resume treatment if contact dermatitis is identified.
 DUOBRII Lotion should not be used on eczematous skin, as it may cause severe irritation.
+Photosensitivity and Risk for Sunburn.
+Avoid exposure to sunlight, sunlamps and weather extremes.
+Patients with sunburn should be advised not to use DUOBRII Lotion until fully recovered.
+DUOBRII Lotion should be administered with caution if the patient is also taking drugs known to be photosensitizers because of the increased potential of augmented photosensitivity.

-• Topical corticosteroids may increase the risk of cataracts and glaucoma; advise patients to report any visual symptoms and refer to an ophthalmologist if needed.
+• Ophthalmic Adverse Reactions.
+Topical corticosteroids may increase the risk of cataracts and glaucoma; advise patients to report any visual symptoms and refer to an ophthalmologist if needed.

 Adverse Events